meken/cloud-hackathons/hacks/adk-intro/README.md

 In this challenge we'll introduce the concept of *sub-agents* and *workflow agents* which are specialized agents that control the execution flow of its sub-agents.

+> [!NOTE]
+> Workflow agents (sequential, parallel, loop) can be useful for orchestration in many cases as they're reliable, well structured and predictable.
+However, it's also possible to use LLM based Agents for orchestration if more flexibility is needed.
+In that case you'll be defining the order and conditions for running the sub-agents in the agent's instructions (the prompt).

 ### Description

 Create two new agents, a `threat_analysis_agent` which, given the alert message, classifies the alert into one of `MYSTICAL`, `TECHNOLOGICAL`, `CRIMINAL` threat types, and stores that into the session store as `threat_type`.
 And a new sequential agent `dispatcher_agent` that calls the `hero_finder_agent` and the `threat_analysis_agent` in sequence.
 Once you have created the new agents, update the `root_agent` to be the `dispatcher_agent`.